 MUSIC HONORS WEEKEND

 Prospective Music Majors: You may qualify for up to $25,000 per year in scholarship awards.
 Interested?
-Fill out and submit a NOTICE OF INTENT before November 1, 2014.
-We have extended the deadline to Monday, November 10th.
+Fill out and submit a NOTICE OF INTENT before Monday, November 2nd, 2015.
 Fill out and submit your NOTICE OF INTENT today!

 Cost is also an important factor in choosing a private university, so we want to let you know about special scholarships available for incoming freshmen music majors.
 These scholarships make the actual cost of a PLNU education much lower than you might expect.
 You may be eligible for one of the scholarships below, which can be added to the Music Departmetn Honors Scholarship Award.